appdevgenie/Voyage/README.md

 # Journal

 Journal is a android application used to store all your personal feelings and thoughts.
+This application was the final project for the
+Google Africa challenge.

 ## Introduction